Spring 2016: Active Shooter Drill

 - After entering your information, click on the “Submit” button.

-During the past couple of years, our experience has proven Twitter to be a reliable method of emergency communication.
+Our experience has proven Twitter to be a reliable method of emergency communication.
 In addition to asking you to sign up for text messages (see above), please help out by signing up to follow the college on Twitter.
 You can do so by visiting twitter.com/CypressCollege and clicking on the “follow” button.